BohdanBezushka/wherearewegoing/README.md

 - To be able to delete festivals via the administration panel.
 - The ability to edit festivals via the administration panel.
 - To be able to see a history of sales.
+- To be able to keep track of questions, issues and other queries through the admin.

 [Back to Top](#table-of-contents)
 _____